AntL24/Simple-ReactDataTable/README.md

 **==> Props:**

--data (Array): Data to display in a table format.
+- data (Array): Data to display in a table format.
 Must be an array of objects.

--columns (Array): Table columns.
+- columns (Array): Table columns.
 Each object should contain a key and a title.

--onRowClick (Function): Function called when a row is clicked.
+- onRowClick (Function): Function called when a row is clicked.
 Receives the data object of the row.

--defaultEntriesPerPage (Number): Number of entries to show per page.
+- defaultEntriesPerPage (Number): Number of entries to show per page.
 Default is 10.

--sortColumnParam (String): Initial column key for sorting.
+- sortColumnParam (String): Initial column key for sorting.
 Default is 'name'.

--headerHeight, tableBodyHeight, paginationHeight (String): Custom height for different parts of the table.
+- headerHeight, tableBodyHeight, paginationHeight (String): Custom height for different parts of the table.
 Default is 'auto'.

--headerFontSize, tableBodyFontSize, paginationFontSize (String): Font size for the header, body, and pagination.
+- headerFontSize, tableBodyFontSize, paginationFontSize (String): Font size for the header, body, and pagination.
 Default is '1rem'.

--fontFamily (String): Font family for the table text.
+- fontFamily (String): Font family for the table text.
 Default is 'Arial'.

--containerWidth (String): Width of the table container.
+- containerWidth (String): Width of the table container.
 Default is '100%'.

 ## Dependencies

-React
+- React

-prop-types
+- prop-types
+- Node.js (v20.8.1 or newer)

+## Recommended Development Environment

+- This package was made in Vscode.